ehavlin/MoneyBreaker/README.md

 Press and hold X to grab the ball when it is in play.

+Press R to reset the ball and lose a life.
+This should only be used when the ball gets stuck.

 ## Audio

 The background music on the main menu is from Unreal Engine's starter content.